Xuhpclab/drcctprof-docs/source/apis.rst

    If you do not use the context any more, you need call ``drcctlib_free_cct(inner_context_t *contxt_list)`` to free the memory space pointed to by ``contxt_list``.

-Given the context handle, you can get the full calling context:
+Given a context handle, you can get the full calling context:

 ------------------------------------------
 drcctlib_get_full_cct()